US home sales slump in February; supply shortage hits market

 WASHINGTON (AP) — Americans retreated from home-buying in February, reversing months of prior gains as low inventories push up prices to levels that restrict sales.

-The National Association of Realtors said Monday that sales of existing homes fell 3.4 percent last month to a seasonally adjusted annual rate of 5.08 million.
+The National Association of Realtors said Monday that sales of existing homes fell 7.1 percent last month to a seasonally adjusted annual rate of 5.08 million.
 The decline follows robust yearly sales rates of 5.47 million in January and 5.45 million in December, a new regulation had delayed closings in November.

 The housing market enters the traditional spring buying season facing a quandary: There are relatively few properties listed for sale, even as steady job gains and low mortgage rates have bolstered demand from would-be buyers.
 The limited supplies have fueled rising prices that have, in turn, reduced affordability and limited sales levels.
 These cost pressures were further enhanced by a volatile stock market that hit down payment savings.

 "We assume the plunge in the stock market in the first six weeks of this year persuaded some potential homebuyers to reconsider, at least temporarily," said Ian Shepherdson, chief economist at Pantheon Macroeconomics.

 Shepherdson noted that sales momentum "stalled" in February, but sales volumes might pick-up in the spring.

 The median home sales price was $210,800 in February, a 4.4 percent annual increase from a year ago.

 Tight supplies have driven the increases in home prices, forcing buyers to bid more for hotly contested homes.

 Listings in February fell 1.1 percent from a year ago.
 Many homeowners are hesitant to sell, since they would need more equity to cover the down payment for stepping-up to a new property.
 Investors have also turned homes into rentals, further depriving the market of supplies.